metagenlab/zDB/dev.md

 - [X] database all for tblastn

 - [ ] 2019_06_PVC: add MSA faa to assets
-- [ ] orthogroup Venn: use consensus annotation

 - [ ] add effector prediction to locus page
 - [ ] download page - bulk download all genome or for specific genomes
   - [ ] KO annotation